COUNTERING HYBRID THREATS

 Hybrid threats are methods and activities that are targeted towards vulnerabilities of the opponent.
 Vulnerabilities can be created by many things, including historical memory, legislation, old practices, geostrategic factors, strong polarisation of society, technological disadvantages or ideological differences.
 If the interests and goals of the user of hybrid methods and activity are not achieved, the situation can escalate into hybrid warfare where the role of military and violence will increase significantly.

-- Coordinated and synchronised action, that deliberately targets democratic states’ and institutions systemic vulnerabilities, through a wide range of means (political, economic, military, civil, and information).
+- Coordinated and synchronised action, that deliberately targets democratic states’ and institutions systemic vulnerabilities, through a wide range of means.

-- Activities exploit the thresholds of detection and attribution as well as the border between war and peace.
+- The activities exploit the thresholds of detection and attribution as well as the different interfaces (war-peace, internal-external, local-state, national-international, friend-enemy).

-- The aim is to influence different forms of decision making at the local (regional), state, or institutional level to favour and/or gain the agent’s strategic goals while undermining and/or hurting the target
+- The aim of the activity is to influence different forms of decision making at the local (regional), state, or institutional level to favour and/or gain the agent’s strategic goals while undermining and/or hurting the target.

 Based on experience Hybrid influencing divides roughly in two: priming phase and operational phase.
 At priming phase, the adversary is constantly monitoring the situation, exercising reasonably subtle means of influencing whilst gradually improving its assets.
 If decided, it may initiate a more serious hybrid operation whereby the effect of measures becomes stronger, means more violent and plausible deniability decreases.